AlienAsUsual/alienasusual.github.io/about.md

 permalink: /about/
 ---

-I'm studying data science online and take classes on Coursera, and other online education providers.
+I'm studying data science and take classes on Coursera, and other online education providers.

 ### More Information